riyuzenn/dotfiles/README.md

   <br>

    > [!NOTE]
-   > Note: some of configs were stolen.
+   > Some of configs were stolen.
 If you are the author, just open an issue for creds.

    <img src="assets/showcase.png" alt="Rice Showcase" align="right" width="400px">
    List of configurations I used to personalize my own system.